snehah-analytics/Supply-Chain-Inventory-Optimization-Dashboard/README.md

 ### 1️⃣ Data Preparation & Cleaning

-The raw dataset was prepared using **Power Query**.
+The CSV included in this repository is the **raw input dataset** used for the project.

+The dataset was intentionally kept in its original state to demonstrate the complete data-analysis workflow.
+All data cleaning and transformation were performed inside **Power Query in Power BI** before the data was used for modeling and visualization.

-Key data preparation activities included:
+Key preparation steps included:

-- Cleaning and transforming fields
 - Handling missing values
 - Reviewing duplicate records
+- Standardizing data types
+- Cleaning and transforming fields
 - Validating calculated fields
-- Standardizing data types
-- Preparing the dataset for reporting and analysis
+- Preparing the data for analysis

 ### 2️⃣ Data Modeling & DAX